WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 The AI Agent instructions can then be simplified to:
 ```
-Use the action [request_instructions] to retrieve the workflow instructions, then execute the defined steps to greet the user appropriately.
+Use the knowledge base for general HR inquiries.
+For PTO balance requests, invoke [request_the_instructions] and follow the returned workflow before responding.
 ```